reitumetseramoeletsi/alx-pre_course/0x01-git/README.md

-The first introduction to github project
+The first introduction to github project: Using pull command